educational-technology-collective/morf/docs/documentation/README.md

 * Will be replaced with the ToC, excluding the "Contents" header {:toc}

-# DRAFT API Documentation for MORF 2.0
+# MORF 2.0 API

 This document describes available functions for predictive model training and testing in the MOOC Replication Framework (MORF) version 2.0.
 If you're new to MORF, this is the first document you should read.

 # Introduction

-The MORF API is used to construct and evaluate *predictive models* from raw MOOC platform data.
-There are three main steps to using the platform:
+The MORF API is used to construct and evaluate predictive models from raw MOOC platform data.
+The main steps to executing a job on MORF are:

-1. Write code to extract features from raw platform data and build predictive models on the results of that feature extraction (examples are available in the `morf-test-examples` directory).
+1. Write code to extract features from raw platform data and build predictive models on the results of that feature extraction.
-2. Write a high-level "controller script" using the MORF Python API (examples are available in the `morf-test-examples` directory).
+2. Write a high-level "controller script" using the MORF Python API.
-3. Build a Docker image containing your code, with the appropriate directory structure and file names (see `input-output-contract` documentation for more details).
+3. Build a Docker image containing your code and any software dependencies with the appropriate control flow.
+4. Create a configuration file containing identifiers and links to your controller script and docker image.
-4. Upload the Docker image and the controller script to public Amazon S3 buckets.
+5. Upload the the controller script, docker image, and configuration file to public locations (you need to provide either HTTPS or S3 URLs to these files).
-5. Execute your controller script on MORF using the MORF command-line API (see `morf-api` documentation for more details).
+6. Submit your job to the MORF web API.
+You will receive notifications and results via email as your job is queued, initiated, and completed.

-To execute a complete example on MORF which extracts features from course clickstream data, trains a predictive model using logistic regression, and evaluates its dropout predictions, see the examples in  `morf-test-examples`.
+To execute a complete example on MORF which extracts features from course clickstream data, trains a predictive model using logistic regression, and evaluates its dropout predictions, see the examples in  the [github repository](https://github.com/jpgard/morf) and the instruction on the [getting started](https://jpgard.github.io/morf/getting-started/) page.

 # API Overview

-Because there are several different levels at which feature extraction and modeling may take place (once per iteration, once per course, or simply once for the entire collective dataset), we provide multiple APIs for the `extract` and `train` steps of model-building.
+MORF provides different API functions based on the way your modeling pipeline uses data.
+In particular, we provide multiple APIs for the `extract` and `train` steps of model-building.
 These functions are documented below, but each works in fundamentally the same way: the raw MORF data is mounted into a root-level `/input/` volume of the image along with the user-provided Docker image, and the Docker image is iteratively called using the `docker run` command with a `--mode` parameter specifying whether that image should `extract`, `train`, or `test`.

 ## Feature Extraction